accellera-official/systemc/examples/tlm/README.txt

       directory containing the systemc library.
    On Windows, the SYSTEMC and TLM environments variables should be used.

-   The multi_sockets test is dependent on the boost library, you will need to have an environment variable 'BOOST_HOME' set to build the test

    To run the tests with SystemC-2.1v1, boost and gcc-3.4.4 you need to change the Makefile.config in build-unix/ to unset the FLAG_WERROR You also need to unset this flag when using gcc-4.1.2 and above